 - Won summary judgment on behalf of a national insurance carrier on a contribution claim presenting an issue of first impression in Georgia.

 - Managed a massive internal investigation for a top national insurance carrier in response to various attorney general and Department of Insurance inquiries in the wake of high-profile

 claims brought by New York Attorney General Eliot Spitzer relating to producer compensation and alleged “bid rigging” activities.

-- Regularly represents, advises, and counsels multiple national auto insurance carriers in claims raising potential bad faith issues and in high-stakes bad faith litigation.
+- Represents, advises and counsels multiple national auto insurance carriers in claims raising potential bad faith issues and in high-stakes bad faith litigation.

 - Assumed the leading role in property insurance recovery efforts in the wake of a sugar refinery explosion.

-- Serves in a supervising and coordinating role as national counsel to a leading insurance carrier, advising with respect to claims handling and potential bad faith on hurricane coverage issues.
+- Serves in a supervising and coordinating role as national counsel to a leading insurance carrier, advising on claims handling and potential bad faith on hurricane coverage issues.